 The payment date may be prolonged if the documents delivered to the Joint Technical Secretariat require any correction.

-Interim pre-financing payment: ...........
-EUR (in words: … EUR) representing maximum 50% of the grant foreseen for the implementation of the Project as set out in Annex IV and in § 5 point 2.
+Interim pre-financing payment: EUR (in words: EUR) representing maximum 50% of the grant foreseen for the implementation of the Project as set out in Annex IV and in § 5 point 2.
 It will be paid by the Managing Authority within 60 days as from the date of receipt by the MA of the following correct documents, approved by the JTS:

 request for payment, conforming to the model provided in the Programme Manual (available on the Programme website);